bobalu113/gabbo/_posts/2014-12-22-MobileMixin.md

 The API for movement messages has evolved somewhat as well.
 Instead of static strings which simply have the exit direction appended onto the end, the movement messages are now format strings which have replacement specifiers.
 There are currently specifiers for verb (infinitive tense), direction, and display name.
 I haven't gotten to the conjugation stuff I mentioned earlier, but the place is to let the verb specifier take an argument that denotes verb tense.
 The display name thing is another concept that's not fully flushed out.
 It's some configurable derivative of names from NameMixin short from VisibleMixin, with some eventual hooks for things like stealth and invisibility.

 There are 6 configurable messages: exit message and entrance message for each of intrazone exit, interzone exit, and teleportation.
 Unlike EotL's API, we can now guaranteed a valid direction for entrance messages through intrazone exits, so you can do things like "Devo enters from the south."
 For interzone entrance messages, we do a best guess at what the direction might be based on the room of origin's exit map, but there's no guarantee that a direction will be supplied.
 Still not sure what to do about this yet; may possibly support a default direction as an arg to the format specifier, but I'm not sure how useful that would be.

+Since I'm giving players the ability to set fancy movement messages for thsemselves like 'From the west, Devo sneaks in quietly.', we will need to resolve the issue of players setting misleading messages to gain an advantage in the game.
+I haven't really pondered on this much, but I'm not too worried about it.
+There are things we can do, like highlighting certain terms and allowing message overloads and stuff.

 ### multiple follow targets